-Congratulations to all the finalists of the 2021 Symposium on Student Research, Innovation, and Creative Activities.
-These finalists advance to the 35th Annual California State University Student Research Competition held virtually on April 30-May 1, 2021, by California State University Polytechnic, Pomona.
+The 2023 Symposium on Student Research, Innovation, and Creative Activities will occur on March 3, 2023.
+Ten finalists will advance to the 37th Annual California State University Student Research Competition held on April 28-29, 2023, at San Diego State University.

 Each year CSUSM hosts an annual symposium for undergraduate and graduate scholarly activities.
 This symposium promotes excellence by recognizing outstanding student accomplishments across the disciplines at CSUSM.
 Students’ research projects can be independent study or class projects that meet the research criteria for the competition.

 Presentations from all disciplines are invited.
 There will be separate undergraduate and graduate sessions.
 Projects completed during the prior spring and fall semesters are eligible to apply.
 Student participants will make oral presentations before juries of professional experts from major corporations, foundations, public agencies, and colleges and universities in California.